iwantmyname/blog/src/2014/08/naming-a-website-is-hard.md

 layout: post
 date: 2014-08-15 10:10:53 +1200
 author: Chris
-title: "Naming a website is hard—here are 6 tips to make it easier"
+title: Naming a website is hard—here are 6 tips to make it easier
 header_image: 2014-08-15-typewriter.jpg
 ----